redtexts/texts/bordiga_icp_1950_dialouge_with_stalin.md

 kolkhozniki, who suddenly stand there without their cow; sometime the nomadic shepherds of Asia, which get snatched from their submersion into the view of the Ursa Major; or the feudal serfs in Mongolia, which are uprooted from their millenniums-old soil.
-The slogan is with certainity: more production goods, more workers, longer work time, higher work intensity -- in other words: expanded accumulation and reproduction of capital in infernal pace.
+The slogan is with certainty: more production goods, more workers, longer work time, higher work intensity -- in other words: expanded accumulation and reproduction of capital in infernal pace.